|

 $20 at the door

-In special recognition of the struggles of workers forced to migrate, whose courage and determination, like Joe's, point us all to lives of dignity and respect.
+In special recognition of the struggles of workers forced to migrate, whose courage

 Produced by Bread and Roses Workers' Cultural Center with solidarity and support from Denver-Boulder Industrial Workers of the World; Swallow Hill Music Assoc.; United Mine Workers of America, Region IV.